-Canada’s 10 Most Beautiful Waterfalls
+The 10 Most Beautiful Waterfalls in Canada

 Canadians are blessed with an abundance of natural wonders with enough lakes, mountains and rivers to explore for a lifetime.
 We’ve also got some of the most jaw-dropping waterfalls on Earth.
 Here are ten of the best to check out.

-Athabasca Falls – Jasper National Park, Alta.
+Athabasca Falls – Jasper National Park, Alberta

 Shannon Falls is a beautiful waterfall tumbling over a series of granite cliffs into the Howe Sound and eventually the Pacific Ocean.
 Easy to access and just two kilometres south of Squamish along the Sea to Sky Highway, getting to these falls is a breeze.
 Best viewed in the spring or autumn, the falls are only 200 metres from the parking lot along a paved path.
 Once you arrive at the falls, a series of trails and boardwalks allow you to further explore the pretty surroundings.
 Named after William Shannon, a brick maker who settled in the area in the late 19th century, these falls are third highest in the province.

-Takakkaw Falls – Yoho National Park, B.C.
+Takakkaw Falls – Yoho National Park, British Columbia

 Takakkaw translated from Cree loosely means “the magnificent,” and it’s a suitable word for the second-highest waterfall in Canada.
 After a steep drive up a winding road, these falls are only a short hike from the parking lot along a wheelchair accessible path.
 Even though the falls can be seen from far away, up close the spectacular views, magnificent roar and cold mist provide an awe-inspiring sensory experience.
 The road to visit the falls is generally only open from the end of June to mid October and is weather–dependent.

-Niagara Falls – Niagara Falls, Ont.
+Niagara Falls – Niagara Falls, Ontario

-Montmorency Falls – Quebec City, Que.
+Montmorency Falls – Quebec City, Quebec

-Pretty and delicate, the Bridal Veil Falls are located just east of Chilliwack, B.C., and really do look like their namesake, with water gently cascading over smooth rock.
+Pretty and delicate, the Bridal Veil Falls are located just east of Chilliwack, British Columbia, and really do look like their namesake, with water gently cascading over smooth rock.
 An easy 15-minute walk to the falls takes you through lush foliage, which includes cedars, hemlocks and ferns.
 Picnic tables are available, and there are lots of opportunities for viewing wildlife along the way.
 Mount Cheam, where the falls are located, is also a popular hang-gliding and paragliding site for adventurous types wanting a bird’s eye view.

-Kakabeka Falls – Oliver Paipoonge, Ont.
+Kakabeka Falls – Kakabeka Falls, Ontario